microsoft/Olive/cmd-tool/readme.md

 Licensed under the MIT License.

-# ONNX Pipeline
+# OLive Command Line Tool

-This repository shows how to deploy and use ONNX pipeline with dockers including convert model, generate input and performance test in Windows by cmd.
+This repository shows how to deploy and use OLive on Windows by running commands.

 # Prerequisites
 Install [Docker](https://docs.docker.com/install/).